pradnyasoman/ReactFastAPI/README.md

 - Bound ASA (float).
 - Change in ASA upon interaction (float).

-The front-end displays the data in tabular format as well as graphical representation.
+The front-end displays the data in tabular format as well as in a graphical format.

 ## How to Run the Application